Search

 Greater transparency on these points would strengthen confidence in the real estate market , which is already sometimes criticized for its opacity.

-In the long term, it is likely that this statement will evolve towards a more balanced formulation , allowing both:
+In the long term, this statement will likely evolve into a more balanced formulation , allowing for both:

-• to promote the work of the agent (field worker, close to the client),
+• to enhance the value of the agent's work (a field actor, close to the client),

-• to remind the legal responsibility of the agency or network (guarantor of compliance with the law).
+• to remind the agency or network of its legal responsibility (guarantor of compliance with the law).

 This cohabitation, if well managed, could lead to clearer communication, beneficial for the entire profession.

-🔎 Summary: the mention “under the editorial responsibility of” in the advertisements of the networks of agents
+🔎 Summary: the phrase "under the editorial responsibility of" in advertisements from agent networks

-For several years now, a particular formulation has regularly appeared in advertisements published by networks of agents:
+For the past few years, a particular formulation has regularly appeared in advertisements published by agent networks:

 👉 “Advertisement written under the editorial responsibility of…”

-While it may seem innocuous, this statement actually raises legal and perception issues.
-The Hoguet Law stipulates that legal responsibility for an advertisement lies with the professional card holder, not the agent, who remains an independent commercial agent.
-However, this formula suggests that the agent assumes editorial responsibility that they do not legally hold.
+While it may seem innocuous, this statement actually raises legal and perceptual questions.
+The Hoguet Law stipulates that the legal responsibility for an advertisement lies with the holder of the professional license, not with the agent, who remains an independent commercial agent.
+However, this wording implies that the agent assumes editorial responsibility that they do not legally possess.

 🎯 Why this practice?